SeatSpy: A tool for finding non-stop awards. Why is that useful?

 British Airways

 SeatSpy was originally made specifically for British Airways awards and it continues to work well for that purpose.
-With SeatSpy you can instantly see a year of award availability for any British Airways route and for all cabins of service.
+With SeatSpy you can quickly see a year of award availability for any British Airways route and for all cabins of service.
 British Airways does not have dynamic award pricing and so the existence of an award is actually meaningful.
-Additionally, British Airways doesn’t differentiate between awards available to its own members and awards bookable with partner miles.
-That’s great because you can use SeatSpy to find these awards even if you plan to book with partner miles (FYI: Cathay Pacific Asia Miles sometimes charges less in surcharges for BA awards).

 Another great thing is that British Airways doesn’t differentiate between award space and upgrade availability.
 As a result, SeatSpy can be used to find upgradeable flights.
 For example, suppose you want to buy a premium economy ticket and then use Avios to upgrade to business class.
 You can use SeatSpy to find business class award availability before buying your ticket (but I always recommend double checking availability with the carrier before you make any purchases).